-The role of the NBRF is to manage the Trust, and progress projects aligned with the aims of the UNESCO Man and the Biosphere Programme.
-The NBRF Board identifies “Big Ideas” related to the sustainable management and conservation of our land, water, wildlife and people and economy in the Noosa Biosphere Reserve through engagement with stakeholders, experts and community groups.
+The role of the NBRF is to manage the Trust, and progress projects aligned with the aims of UNESCO’s Man and the Biosphere Program.
+The NBRF Board identify “Big Ideas” related to the sustainable management and conservation of our land, water, wildlife and people & economy in the Noosa Biosphere Reserve through engagement with stakeholders, experts and community groups.

-Some of the exciting initiatives currently under development include expanding wild koala conservation and research, instigating a marine species protection pilot and implementing a Glossy Black-Cockatoo research project.
-See our projects for more information.
+Some of the exciting initiatives currently under development include expanding wild koala conservation and research, sustainable agriculture, instigating a marine species protection pilot, supporting two USC PhD student projects: the Blue Biosphere and Forest Conservation, and continuing Glossy Black-Cockatoo research project.
+Please see the NBRF project page for more information.

-In 2022, the Foundation aims to focus on increasing our social, cultural and economic project portfolio and encourages candidates with experience and connections in these areas to apply.
+The NBRF aims to focus on increasing our social, cultural and economic project portfolio and encourage candidates with experience and connections in these areas to apply.

 About the role

-The NBRF is seeking highly-motivated individuals with experience in corporate finance, legal, governance or fundraising.
+The NBRF is seeking highly-motivated individuals with a willingness to commit their time and a demonstrated interest in social, economic and environmental sustainability or experience in finance, governance.
 Links to philanthropic organisations or individuals would be highly regarded.

 How to apply

 Send your CV and cover letter (max.
 2 pages) outlining your interest, relevant experience or qualifications and your intended contribution to the future direction of the Noosa Biosphere Reserve Foundation to: email@example.com

 Submissions close midnight 31 August 2022.
 For more information, contact our office.